GSA/open-gsa-redesign/_apidocs/searchgov-results.md

 The endpoint is `https://api.gsa.gov/technology/searchgov/v2/results/i14y`.

 You must use https.

-## API Key

-Please get your key from [api.data.gov](https://api.data.gov/signup/).
-The key will be specific to you.
-The results API key provided by Search.gov will not work for this API.
+You can find your access key on the API Access Key page of the Search.gov Admin Center.

 <p><small><a href="#">Back to top</a></small></p>